 You don’t need to be an expert when using a simple and dynamic wireframe builder such as MockupTiger.
 Since the majority of drafts never see the light of day anyway, the ability to create quality elements should be built-in, not something you have to work on.

 A drag-and-drop interface removes the need to hardcode functionalities within your app, allowing you to build interactive mockups a lot faster than traditional setups.
 This increases overall productivity since virtually anyone can implement edits and test the project easily in real time.

 2. Dynamic functionality

-Many designers stick to graphic software to draw their wireframes while traditionalists still swear by doing it with pen and paper.
+Many designers stick to graphic software to draw their wireframes while traditionalists still swear by doing it with pen and paper for low fidelity wireframes.
 While both methods can work, some projects may require you to create a responsive, high-fidelity framework.
 Interactivity, clickability, and linkages are just too difficult to achieve just by using visual-oriented tools.

 Visual design usually comes after a working wireframe is completed, but requirements change on a per project basis, so it’s best to adapt to whatever comes your way.
 If you’re not already using software tailored for creating wireframes, you may be wasting a lot of time restructuring your drafts than needed.

 A flexible wireframing application lets you save time as it lets you define the layout of your product while also allowing for the implementation of graphical elements when the need arises.
 Having just enough of both worlds speeds up development immensely, giving you more leeway for optimization.